 Perhaps the best advice is to expect the unexpected.
 But more specifically, here are some of the joys and pitfalls the first year can bring.

-1. You'll be swept up in all the big changes, but don’t forget to enjoy the little moments.
+1. You'll be swept up in big changes as a first time dad: don’t forget to enjoy the little moments.

 Time flies and before you know it they will be toddling around trashing everything so enjoy the quiet moments too like @thelifeofrileyfamily - “This has been my view for most of the afternoon.
 Perfect."